Cerulity32K/taffy/README.md

 Pair(L, R) -> type = (L, R);
 ```

 So if types are anonymous, how do you do methods?
 Interfaces?
 How do you keep information about what types actually represent?
-Markings is how Taffy does that.
+Markings are how Taffy does that.
+Markings start with a dollar sign (`$`).

 Every type has a set of markings. `Vec2` can be defined as follows:
 ```